 Avoid extremes.
-Probably not a good idea to keep your pens under a bright lamp or near any other source of heat, or to leave them in an unheated room during cold weather.
+Probably not a good idea to keep your pens under a bright lamp or near any other source of heat or to leave them in an unheated room during cold weather.
 That’s a sure way to dry out or clog up the ink.
-Unless of course, you are using a pen designed to work in extreme conditions.
+Unless you are using a pen designed to work in extreme conditions.

 1.4.
 Pick Your Surface Carefully

 Pick your surface carefully.
 There is always the chance a stored pen is going to leak.
 If you put your pens into a container that you love or lay them on top of important papers or a favorite fabric, there’s a good chance they will end up ink-stained.

 The best way to prevent your ballpoint pens from drying out is to keep the ballpoint tip down so that the heavier, slower-moving ink is at the pen’s tip when needed.
 A pen pot is ideal for this, and you can use anything from an old cup to something more bespoke and designed to hold your pens.